Keith Ellison: Early life, education, and career

 Keith Ellison, the third of five sons, was raised Catholic in Detroit, Michigan, by his parents, Leonard Ellison, a psychiatrist and Clida (Martinez) Ellison, a social worker.
 Ellison and three of his brothers became lawyers; his other brother became a doctor.
 One of Ellison's brothers is also the pastor of "Church of the New Covenant Baptist" in Detroit.
 Ellison's youth was influenced by the involvement of his family in the civil rights movement, including his grandfather's work as a member of the NAACP in Louisiana.

 Ellison graduated in 1981 from the University of Detroit Jesuit High School and Academy, where he was active in sports and a senator in the student government.

-At the age of 19, while attending Wayne State University in Detroit, Ellison converted from Catholicism to Islam, later giving the following explanation: "I can't claim that I was the most observant Catholic at the time [of my conversion].
+At age 19, while attending Wayne State University, Ellison converted from Catholicism to Islam, later explaining: "I can't claim that I was the most observant Catholic at the time.
 I had begun to really look around and ask myself about the social circumstances of the country, issues of justice, issues of change.
 When I looked at my spiritual life, and I looked at what might inform social change, justice in society ...
 I found Islam."

-After graduating with a Bachelor of Arts in economics in 1986, Ellison married his high school sweetheart and moved to Minneapolis to attend the University of Minnesota Law School.
-Ellison graduated with a Juris Doctor in 1990.
+After graduating with a Bachelor of Arts in economics in 1986, Ellison married his high-school sweetheart and moved to Minneapolis to attend the University of Minnesota Law School.
+He graduated with a Juris Doctor in 1990.

 After graduating from law school, Ellison worked for three years at the firm of Lindquist & Vennum, where he was a litigator specializing in civil rights, employment, and criminal defense law.
-Ellison then became executive director of the nonprofit Legal Rights Center in Minneapolis, which specializes in the defense of indigent clients.
+He then became executive director of Minneapolis's nonprofit Legal Rights Center, which specializes in defending indigent clients.
 Upon leaving the Legal Rights Center, Ellison entered private practice with the law firm Hassan & Reed Ltd, specializing in trial practice.
-Ellison has also been regularly involved in community service.
-He served as the unpaid host of a public affairs talk program at KMOJ radio, and has also often volunteered as a track coach for several organizations, working with youth between the ages of five and 18.
+He was also regularly involved in community service.
+He served as the unpaid host of a public affairs talk program at KMOJ radio, and also often volunteered as a track coach for several organizations, working with youth between the ages of five and 18.
 He said, "It's a great community-building device because it's for all ages and all genders.
 Everyone can find a way to fit in."